-The New Hampshire Health and Education Facilities Authority Revenue Bonds, Dartmouth-Hitchcock Obligated Group Issue, Series 2018A (the "Bonds") are issuable only as fully registered bonds without coupons, and, when issued, will be registered in the name of CEDE & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
-Purchases of beneficial interests in the Bonds will be made in book-entry only form and will be made in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers of beneficial interests will not receive certificates representing their interests in the Bonds.
-So long as CEDE & Co., is the Bondowner, as nominee of DTC, references herein to the Bondowners or registered owners shall mean CEDE & Co., as aforesaid, and shall not mean the Beneficial Owners of the Bonds.
+The Bonds will be issued as fully registered bonds without coupons and, when issued, will be registered in the name of Cede & Co. as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as the initial securities depository for the Bonds.
+So long as Cede & Co. is the Bondowner, as nominee of DTC, references herein to the Bondowners or registered owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
 See "THE BONDS - Book-Entry Only System" herein.